This is the only field job that I can say I’ve ever held a lap full of baby burrowing owlets.

 They took short flights between the precipice and the burrow entrance, their silent wings flapping softly like moths.
 They hunted for grasshoppers, mice and kangaroo rats as the sun went down and we learned how we’d be capturing these birds for the next three months to contribute to a growing wealth of knowledge about these fascinating and beautiful birds and how they’re being affected by human development and agriculture.

 After a couple week of training in a group, I was handed the keys to my own mode of travel from now on: an enormous Ford Bronco, my boxy white army tank of a field vehicle.
 In the back I had sufficient box traps and bow nets for the summer of owling that was ahead of me.
-Having spent time with my coworkers while as we were still getting the hang of things, we travelled to air force bases in California, trapping and banding owls and then went our three separate ways to cover sites in Colorado, Idaho and Utah.
+Having spent time with my coworkers while we were still getting the hang of things, we three travelled together to air force bases in California, trapping and banding owls and then went our three separate ways to cover sites in Colorado, Idaho and Utah.
 Now solo, I was let loose to take care of the field sites in Colorado as my territory.

-The project had an agreement with military and air force bases that we’d do our fieldwork on their lands, seeing as how many of these sites were perfectly suited for the kind of habitat burrowing owls require, wide open grasslands with scattered sagebrush along with plenty of grasshoppers and mice for the feasting.
+The project had an agreement with military and air force bases that we’d do our fieldwork on their lands, seeing as how many of these sites were perfectly suited for the kind of habitat burrowing owls require: wide open grasslands with scattered sagebrush along with plenty of grasshoppers and mice for the feasting.
 Most of these locations were huge open expanses of land that were reserved as training grounds.
-While most of this, in a way, was removed from humans, we also found ourselves trapping owls burrowing on the grass median between fighter jet landing and takeoff strips.
+While much of this, in a way, was removed from humans, we also found ourselves trapping owls burrowing on the grass median between fighter jet landing and takeoff strips.
 We wore ear protection, but who knows if the owls could hear anything at all!
 They didn’t seem bothered.

 In addition to giving our identities so freely to the armed forces of the United States just to walk around and study birds, we also were given, at every base, the obligatory rundown of the threat of unexploded ordinances still scattered who knows how haphazardly out across the land.
 The duds..or so I hoped.
 I remember my body turned to instant ice one night when I was walking around the desert looking for owls and my leg snagged on a wire.
 The taut line trailed from my leg to beneath the earth attached to who knows what.
 I slooooowly let the tension loose expecting this moment to be my last.
 And yet here I am.